 Removing sutures can be a tricky business.
 Sutures are sometimes embedded deep in the skin and might also be tied closely to the skin which requires maneuvering.
 In your medical assistant training classes, you could gain knowledge of sterile or sanitary procedures.
 These procedures are vital to dressing a wound and essential to prevent infection.

-Being able to manage the front desk of a medical office or practice is also a vital part of any Medical Assistants’s job!
-Scheduling appointments for patients is one of the basic administrative duties that most Medical Assistants will need to do on a day to day basis.
+Being able to manage the front desk of a medical office or practice may also be a vital part of a Medical Assistant’s job!
 This administrative skill is essential in order to guarantee that a medical office runs smoothly and efficiently!

-At Dorsey Schools, we offer Medical assistant Career training that is designed to help students learn the skills they might need for employment as a medical assistant.
+It’s time to consider taking the first step to becoming a Medical Assistant!
+At Dorsey College, we offer Medical Assistant career training that is designed to help students learn the skills they might need for employment as a medical assistant.
 Graduates of the Dorsey Schools Medical Assistant program may go on to further advancement in the medical field, by becoming a certified Medical Assistant.

-Best of all, the medical assistant training program at Dorsey Schools is designed to be completed in just one year.
-Enroll in the Medical Assistant career training program at Dorsey Schools today and get one step closer to possibly becoming a medical assistant!
+Best of all, the medical assistant training program at Dorsey College is designed to be completed in just one year.
+Enroll in the Medical Assistant career training program at Dorsey College today and get one step closer to possibly becoming a medical assistant!